 I am a citizen of the United States but have spent half of my professional life living and working in Asia (Nepal and Bangladesh), the Middle East (Egypt and Jordan), Africa (Kenya and Eswatini—former Swaziland), and the Caucasus (Armenia).

 This profoundly impacted my worldview and career.
 I saw how structural violence and current or historical harms (economic inequities, racial injustice, colonization, etc.) in the US and elsewhere, are sources of trauma for communities and societies, not just individuals.
 I saw how the citizenship and skin color I was born with granted me advantages I neither earned nor asked for.
 It deepened my interest in how we heal, change, transform, and grow from current and historical trauma, not just one-person-at-a-time, but at a collective level.

-Then I had the opportunity to change those interests into a program as the Founding Director of an initiative charged with developing training for civil society leaders in the US and abroad whose communities were impacted by the tragic events of 9/11 and its considerable aftereffects.
-Working with an interdisciplinary team of colleagues at Eastern Mennonite University’s Center for Justice and Peacebuilding we developed STAR – Strategies for Trauma Awareness and Resilience – a multidisciplinary framework and training for individuals and communities dealing with the effects of personal and collective trauma.
+Then, as a response to 9/11, I had the opportunity and privilege of developing those interests and questions---by then a passion-- into a multi-disciplinary justice and conflict-informed collective trauma training program.
+As the Founding Director of STAR (Strategies for Trauma Awareness and Resilience) I worked with an interdisciplinary team of colleagues at Eastern Mennonite University’s Center for Justice and Peacebuilding.
+STAR recently celebrated 20 years of training civil society and government leaders on six continents dealing with the effects of personal and collective trauma.
 The STAR approach integrates concepts and interventions from psychology, neurobiology, restorative justice, conflict transformation, and faith/spirituality.
 Read more about it in my book, The Little Book of Trauma Healing: When Violence Strikes and Community Security is Threatened (Good Books, Second edition 2020)

 For several years I facilitated STAR trainings in the US and internationally.
 The suffering, courage, and resilience I witnessed taught me and moved me deeply.